vitasdk/samples/README.md

 ## Building

-Every samples directory should include a Makefile.
+Every samples directory should include a CMake list.
-To build a sample, place yourself into this directory and use the `make` command to build it.
+To build a sample, place yourself into this directory and use the `cmake . && make` command to build it.

 ## Running